ahaldane/UWHAM_tools/README.md

  * `overlap(weights)`
-  Calculate the "overlap" in state space between all pairs of Hamiltonians as the "total variational distance", given the UWHAM weights for all samples.
+  Calculate the "overlap" in state space between all pairs of Hamiltonians using an integral over weights for all samples, reflecting the degree of statistical error in ΔlogZ.

  * `UWHAM_manyPT(B, E, tol=1e-6, niter=None, Bt=None)`
   UWHAM for the same Hamiltonian at a large number of different temperatures,